benbalter/WP-Resume/readme.txt

 = 1.6 =
 * Added ability to publish multiple resumes on the same site
+* Moved resume options to usermeta table to improve scalability
-* Added conditional HTML5shiv to force IE to support HTML5 Semantic tags and toggle on options page
+* Added conditional HTML5shiv to force IE to support HTML5 Semantic tags and added toggle to options page
+* Added option for individual position pages and organization/section indexes (URL rewriting)
 * Fixed E_NOTICE level warning for undefined index in the "Resume Order" section when no organization exists
 * Fixed IE bug on section ordering due to trailing comma in list
 * Fixed display of headers for empty sections
-* Removed upgrade procedures from pre 1.5 versions
+* Improved upgrade procedure
 * Fixed feed formatting

 = 1.52 =
 * Added display:block to header and section to fix display issues in FireFox

 = 1.5 =
 * HTML5 Semantic Tags
 * hResume compatible (XHTML)
 * JSON feed